Skip to main content

 LGBTQ+ Safety

 Legal Status: Same-sex activity legal since 1990.
-No same-sex marriage or partnership recognition.
-Limited discrimination protections.
+No same-sex marriage or civil unions.
+No national anti-discrimination protections based on sexual orientation or gender identity.

 Honest Assessment: Pros & Cons